TOMToolkit/tom_gemini_community/README.md

-# Gemini Observatory Community TOM Broker Modules
+# Gemini Observatory Community TOM Modules

 The [TOM Toolkit](https://github.com/TOMToolkit) comes with a basic module for submitting observations to the [Gemini Observatory](https://www.gemini.edu/) Phase 2